-A penalty under in accordance with Article 4754.3d) will be imposed on any driver who fails to re-enter the pit lane if he has not re-established the original starting order before he reaches the first safety car line on the lap the safety car returns to the pits.
+A penalty in accordance with Article 54.3d) will be imposed on any driver who fails to re-enter the pit lane if he has not re-established the original starting order before he reaches the first safety car line on the lap the safety car returns to the pits.

-- b) Drivers may leave the fast lane in order to overtake any car delayed when leaving its position in the fast lane. - 58.7 Any driver whose car has been pushed from the fast lane, in accordance with Article 51.5 above, may not overtake in order to re-establish the order before the sprint qualifying session or the race was suspended. - 58.8 The sprint qualifying session or the race will be resumed behind the safety car when the green lights are illuminated and the safety car leaves the pit lane.
-Drivers must follow the safety car no more than ten car lengths apart. - 58.9 Either of the penalties under prescribed in Article 4754.3c) or d) will be imposed on any driver who, in the opinion of the stewards, unnecessarily overtook another car during the lap (or laps). - 58.10 The safety car will enter the pits after one lap unless: - a) The sprint qualifying session or the race is being resumed in wet conditions and the Race Director deems more than one lap necessary, in which case see Article 24.4o). - b) All cars are not yet in a line behind the safety car. - c) A further incident occurs necessitating another intervention. - 58.11 When the clerk of the course decides it is safe to call in the safety car a message "STANDING START" will be sent to all Competitors via using the official messaging system, all FIA light panels will display "SS" and the car's orange lights will be extinguished.
-This will be the signal to the Competitors and drivers that it will be entering the pit lane at the end of that lap.
+- 58.7 Any driver whose car has been pushed from the fast lane, in accordance with Article 58.5 above, may not overtake in order to re-establish the order before the sprint session or the race was suspended. - 58.8 The sprint session or the race will be resumed behind the safety car when the green lights are illuminated and the safety car leaves the pit lane.
+Drivers must follow the safety car no more than ten car lengths apart. - 58.9 Either of the penalties prescribed in Article 54.3c) or 54.3d) will be imposed on any driver who, in the opinion of the stewards, unnecessarily overtook another car during the lap (or laps). - 58.10 The safety car will enter the pits after one (1) lap unless: - a) The sprint session or the race is being resumed in wet conditions and the Race Director deems more than one lap necessary, in which case see Article 30.5o). - b) All cars are not yet in a line behind the safety car. - c) A further incident occurs necessitating another intervention. - 58.11 If track conditions are considered suitable to resume the sprint session or the race from a standing start, the message "STANDING START" will be sent to all Competitors using the official messaging system at a time no later than one (1) minute signal detailed in Article 58.5.

+When the clerk of the course decides it is safe to call in the safety car a message "STANDING START" will be sent to all Competitors using the official messaging system, all FIA light panels will display "SS" and the safety car's orange lights will be extinguished.
+This will be the signal to the Competitors and drivers that the safety car will be entering the pit lane at the end of that lap.

-At this point the first car in line behind the safety car may dictate the pace and, if necessary, fall more than ten car lengths behind it.
+At this point the first car in line behind the safety car may dictate the pace and, if necessary, fall more than ten (10) car lengths behind it.